Home: Sherrills Ford, N.C.

 He needn't have worried about Benson.
 His hapless opponent did pass him but later tangled with Newman's teammate Rusty Wallace on lap 141.
-Fifty-eight laps and one Kurt Busch later, it was Newman's time to shine as rain ended the race 101 laps too soon with Newman in the lead and Busch on his bumper.
+Fifty-eight laps and one Kurt Busch later, it was Newman's time to shine as the rain ended the race 101 laps too soon, with Newman in the lead and Busch on his bumper.

 Several hours before Newman took the checkered flag in his first NASCAR Winston Cup points victory, a segment aired in the pre-race show featuring Newman working on his other passion, one decidedly less nerve-racking.
 Newman wanted to talk about how he relaxed off the racetrack.
 Newman wanted to talk fishing.
-NASCAR fans were treated to a glimpse of one of racing's most promising lead-footers kicking back on a boat with a rod and reel in hand.
+NASCAR fans were treated to a glimpse of one of racing's most promising lead footers kicking back on a boat with a rod and reel in hand.

 Newman's grandfather introduced him to fishing when he was just a child.
 They'd spend hours on Michigan's Dewey Lake, hoping to land a big one.

 "My grandfather was always an avid fisherman," Newman said.
-"We used to go out and go fishing together, and it was kind of special, because first of all it was my grandfather and me, and it was also something we both enjoyed doing.
+"We used to go out and go fishing together, and it was kind of special because, first of all, it was my grandfather and me, and it was also something we both enjoyed doing.
 He got me involved in it."

 The better part of Newman's formative years were spent behind the wheel of a racecar.
 He grew up in South Bend, Ind., beneath the aura of Indianapolis Motor Speedway, a Mecca of sorts for racecar drivers of any stripe.

-Much like his fellow Hoosier Tony Stewart, Newman's personal evolution of speed began at age 4 with quarter midgets, from which he progressed to midgets, sprint cars and then the United States Auto Club circuit.
+Much like his fellow Hoosier Tony Stewart, Newman's personal evolution of speed began at age 4 with quarter midgets, from which he progressed to midgets, sprint cars, and then the United States Auto Club circuit.
 From there, he hooked up with Penske Racing, his current NASCAR Winston Cup team, and the rest is history.

-Racing underneath the Penske umbrella in 2001, Newman embarked on a 24-race schedule, known as an "ABC schedule," that involved competing in ARCA, Busch and NASCAR Winston Cup events to prepare him for his rookie season in 2002.
+Racing underneath the Penske umbrella in 2001, Newman embarked on a 24-race schedule, known as an "ABC schedule," that involved competing in ARCA, Busch, and NASCAR Winston Cup events to prepare him for his rookie season in 2002.
 The preparation paid off.

 Luckily for Newman, the Winston Cup schedule includes stops in some places that not only include infield ponds but are often located close to notable fishing holes.
-After the 2001 race at Homestead-Miami Speedway, Newman and some of his road crew explored the Gulf of Mexico on a deep-sea fishing quest.
+For example, after the 2001 race at Homestead-Miami Speedway, Newman and some of his road crew explored the Gulf of Mexico on a deep-sea fishing quest.
 Newman snagged a couple of yellowfin tuna and a red snapper or two.
 "Nothing huge," he said.

 These days, Newman's primary fishery is North Carolina's Lake Norman.
 He bought a home on its shores and scours it for bass and crappie whenever he gets the chance.
-No matter how good the fishing is on Lake Norman, though, a part of him still longs for the good old days spent with his grandfather on Dewey Lake.
+No matter how good the fishing is on Lake Norman, a part of him still longs for the good old days spent with his grandfather on Dewey Lake.